stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Semaphores

 So far we have avoided synchronisation by simply blocking the device after rendering and presentation of a frame.
-However Vulkan is designed to be multi-threaded from the ground up and provides several synchronisation mechanisms that can be used by the application.

-In particular the following methods are asynchronous operations:
+However Vulkan is designed to be multi-threaded from the ground up, in particular the following methods are asynchronous operations:

 * Acquiring the next swapchain image

-* Submitting the render task to the work queue
+* Submitting a render task to the work queue

-* Presentation of the rendered frame
+* Presentation of a rendered frame

-All of these methods return immediately with the actual work queued for execution by Vulkan in the background.
+All of these methods return immediately with the actual work queued for execution in the background.

-A _semaphore_ is the simplest of the synchronisation mechanisms provided and Vulkan and is used to synchronise operations within or across work queues.

-The semaphore class is trivial since there is no public functionality:
+The Vulkan API provides several synchronisation mechanisms that can be used by the application, a _semaphore_ is the simplest of these and is used to synchronise operations within or across work queues.
+The class itself is trivial (since semaphores do not have any public functionality):

 ```java
 public class Semaphore extends AbstractVulkanObject {